reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 The test then verifies the correctness of the responses by asserting that the `responseBodyMap` has the same size as the `userIdList`, does not contain any `null` keys or values, and satisfies the `getUserErrorCheck` condition.

 If any exception occurs during the execution of the HTTP requests, the test fails with an appropriate error message.
-Finally, the we call `stopMinimalHttpAsyncClient()` method to stop and release resources associated with the `minimalHttpAsyncClient`.
+Finally, we call `stopMinimalHttpAsyncClient()` method to stop and release resources associated with the `minimalHttpAsyncClient`.

 {{% info title="Pipelining vs Multiplexing" %}}

-In HTTP/1.1 pipelining, requests must still wait for their turn and be returned in the exact order they were sent, which can cause delays known as [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
+In HTTP/1.1 pipelining, requests must still wait for their turn, and we should return them in the exact order they were sent, which can cause delays known as [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).

 However, HTTP/2 improves on this by dividing response data into smaller chunks and returning them in an interleaved manner.
 This prevents any single request from blocking others, resulting in faster loading times.